 Cell tower triangulation uses the LAC and CellID to determine the position of a mobile phone.
 With data from at least three cell towers, this technique can calculate a handset's location precisely.
 Each base station covers a certain area, the more cell towers in your area, the more accurate result it produces.
-So the density of cell towers decides the accuracy.
+So the density of cell towers determines the accuracy.

 This GSM tracker queries a few location servers online (I am considering build my own), and returns the GPS coordinates (usually latitude and longitude).
 If the LAC and CellID are unknown, no results will be returned.